JamesKnight0001/Lumen/README.md

 * `docs/syntax/` - reference documentation
 * `examples/` - language tour and larger sample projects

+## Credits
+Thanks to friends who used the language to bug find!

 ## Author
 By James Phifer [JamesKnight0001]